 The cases that we present in this text have been condensed from the full text of the courts' opinions and are presented in a special format.
-In approximately two-thirds of the cases (including the cases designated as Classic and Spotlight), we have summarized the background and facts, as well as the court's decision and remedy, in our own words.
-In those cases, we have included only selected excerpts from the court's opinion ("In the Language of the Court").
-In the remaining one-third of the cases (labeled "Case Analysis"), we have provided a longer excerpt from the court's opinion without summarizing the background and facts or decision and remedy.
+In approximately twothirds of the cases (including the cases designated as Classic and Spotlight), we have summarized the background and facts, as well as the court's decision and rationale, in our own words.
+In the Decision and Rationale section of each case, we indicate how the court ruled and explain the reasoning underlying the decision.
+Often, we also include selected quotes from the court's opinion that help to clarify how the court applied the law to the facts and arrived at its particular conclusion in the case.